 I must say, I wish I hadn’t known that going in.
 I envy the people who discovered the conceit on their own.
 It must have been a wonderfully weird experience.

 Marclay thought about the piece for a year while he tried to figure out if it was possible.
-Once he finally decided to go ahead, it took two years and six assistants to finish the massive project – his minions combed the local video store for clips and he sewed them all together.
-They weren’t able to find representations of every one of the 1,440 minutes in a day, though now Marclay says he sees the time in movies everywhere ( “The Clock II” perhaps?).
+Once he finally decided to go ahead, it took two years and six assistants to finish the massive project – his minions combed the local video stores for clips and he then sewed them all together.
+They weren’t able to find representations of every one of the 1,440 minutes in a day, though now Marclay says he sees the time in movies everywhere (“The Clock II” perhaps?).

 “The Clock” is certainly a piece of conceptual art; that is, it has a big idea behind it.
 As a movie, it could be called “high concept” – which also means it has a big idea behind it.
 But in Hollywood, “high-concept” is a bit of a slam, insinuating that the idea is so simple that after you hear the film’s title, you don’t need to see it – like “Snakes on a Plane.”
 It’s about snakes.
 On a plane.
-‘Nuff said.
+See what I mean?

 Sound and music from one movie overlay the next.
 Characters seem to interact across movies and eras.
 The film ebbs and flows… picking up steam as it builds to the top of the hour and slowing down after.
-The movie moves…which is no surprise given that Marclay is credited as one of the major forces in turntablism.
-“The Clock” seems to have a heartbeat…and not just from all the timepieces in the film; there are also tapping feat, and chugging trains and the amazing use of music.
-And the pacing of the editing itself.
+The movie moves…which is no surprise given Marclay is credited as one of the major forces in turntablism.
+“The Clock” seems to have a heartbeat…and not just from all the timepieces in the film; there are also tapping feat and chugging trains and the amazing use of music.
 That’s part of why it’s so compelling.
 But there is so much more.
-This is the piece of art that redefines the phrase “it works on so many levels.”
+This is a piece of art that redefines the phrase “it works on so many levels.”

-There’s also the “Where’s Waldo”-like sense of looking for the next clock…will it be in the foreground?
+There’s also the “Where’s Waldo”sense of looking for the next clock…will it be in the foreground?
 The background?
 From screen left or right?
 A watch, clock or sundial?
 Will there be a time piece at all?
 Have you ever seen a clock that looks like that?

 But things really start to get fascinating when you stop noticing the clocks altogether.
 How that is possible I do not know – time is literally staring you right in the face – yet the consciousness of time fades in and out, and you find yourself just going with it.
 In that way, the piece is quite meditative.